dupto3/lou-pics/README.md

-# Web Mapping Class 02
+# Three Years of Lou

+This website is an assignment for my NYU Web Mapping course.